curtisalexander/til/git/private-on-github.md

 git checkout --quiet master
 ```

-Ensure that the newly create files, `.git/hooks/post-commit` is executable as it is in fact a shell script.
+Ensure that the newly created file, `.git/hooks/post-commit` is executable as it is in fact a shell script.

 ```bash
 chmod +x .git/hooks/post-commit